nikitavoloboev/data/focusing/rules.md

 - Only have notifications from real people and 2Do.
 The rest should be blocked.
 No badges.
 - Spend time on phone mindfully.
 Read & be proactive.

+## Web
+- Using Single Sign On where possible.

 ## SnippetsLab
 - Upload all non personal snippets as Gists.
 - Create smart group for each new prefix I add.